PCI Safeguarding Children (ROI) Procedures

 Designated Liaison Person (DLP)

 Each congregation must appoint a DLP who will take a lead in the protection of children and will liaise with outside agencies.
 Dependent on size, it may be appropriate to appoint one or more Deputy DLPs.
+The DLP will be the resource person for any member of the church or volunteer/parent who has a child protection concern and will liaise with outside agencies.
+They will oversee the congregation’s procedures and their implementation

 The DLPs will work with the Mandated Persons in the reporting of concerns but the duty to report lies with the Mandated Person.
-Internally, they will be a source of advice and support to staff.

 Responding to child safeguarding concerns

-When a DLP is alerted to concerns about a child/young person, their role is to act promptly and in accordance with the Presbyterian Church In Ireland’s reporting procedure, which will include the following steps:
+When a DLP is alerted to concerns about a child/young person, their role is to act promptly and in accordance with the Presbyterian Church in Ireland’s reporting procedure, which will include the following steps:

-Ensure that the child/young person is in no immediate danger and that any medical or police assistance required has been sought
+• Ensure that the child/young person is in no immediate danger and that any medical or police assistance required has been sought

-Consider whether the concern is a safeguarding issue or not, in line with guidance provided within the policy.
+• Consider whether the concern is a safeguarding issue or not, in line with guidance provided within the policy.
 This may involve some ‘checking out’ of information while being careful not to stray into the realm of investigation

-Consult with Tusla where there is any doubt – a hypothetical situation can be explored; you should be advised on the best course of action to take
+• Consult with Tusla where there is any doubt – a hypothetical situation can be explored; you should be advised on the best course of action to take

-Be available, as required, to the investigation undertaken by the statutory authorities
+• Be available, as required, to the investigation undertaken by the statutory authorities

-Inform the child’s parents/guardians that a report is to be submitted to Tusla or the Garda Parents and guardians should be informed of any actions planned while having regard to the rights and confidentiality of others, such as the person to whom the allegation has been made unless: – Informing the parents is likely to endanger the child or young person; – Informing the parents/guardians may place the reporter at risk of harm from the family; or –The family’s knowledge of the report could impair Tusla’s ability to carry out an assessment
+• Inform the child’s parents/guardians that a report is to be submitted to Tusla or the Garda.
+Parents and guardians should be informed of any actions planned while having regard to the rights and confidentiality of others, such as the person to whom the allegation has been made unless:

 If it is not considered a safeguarding issue, and it is decided that there should be no referral made to a statutory authority, a record should be made of the concern and the details kept on file, including any action taken, the reasons for not referring, and the situation monitored on an ongoing basis.